DreamSpoon/AMH2B/README.md

 Copy armature and unlock pose scale values for resizing selected clothing meshes with copied armature.
 Select mesh objects first and select armature object last.

 Intended to be used to quickly up-size clothing, using MHX rig, before running cloth sim. i.e. begin with over-sized clothes so cloth sim can "shrink" clothing to body at start of simulation.

+Using this rig to change clothing sizes may be a bit difficult, the output depends a lot on the bones that are "scaled up" or "scaled down" to expand or shrink clothing.
+Try a few different combinations of bones, or "unhide" bone layers that are not visibile, and try playing around with different scales of the previously hidden bones.
+Also, parts of the clothing can be "re-located" by disabling the XYZ Location locks of bones and moving them around.
+Shirts can be stretched up and down, shorts can be made longer - or even shorter - shorter shorts?

 ## Vertex Group
 ### Functions - Copy from File